Explicit Acyclic Models and (Co)Chain Operations: Functorial Chain Maps

-are standard procedure functorial maps. \end{prop} \begin{proof} The first two claims are immediate from Lemma \ref{17.7} and results from Section 15 where we compared surjection complexes.
-The third claim follows from the calculation of $M_*(n) \to N_*(EC_n) \subset N_*(E\Sigma_n)$ in Example 6.13 of Part I, Lemma \ref{17.7}, and Proposition \ref{17.5}. \end{proof} We now return to the proof of Proposition \ref{17.5}. \begin{proof} This result is somewhat tricky to prove.
+\begin{proof} The first two claims are immediate from Lemma \ref{17.7} and results from Section 15 where we compared surjection complexes.
+The third and fourth claims follows from the calculation of $M_*(n) \to N_*(EC_n) \subset N_*(E\Sigma_n)$ in Example 6.13 of Part I, and Lemma \ref{17.7} and Proposition \ref{17.5} above. \end{proof} We now return to the proof of Proposition \ref{17.5}. \begin{proof} This result is somewhat tricky to prove.
 The first step is to observe that Lemma \ref{17.6} implies $TR \otimes Id$ is the standard procedure functorial chain map between its domain and range.\\

 Proposition \ref{17.5} concerns two functorial equivariant chain maps $N_*(E\Sigma_n) \otimes N_*(X) \to N_*(X)^{\otimes n}$.
 Each is determined by a collection of maps $N_*(E\Sigma_n) \otimes \Delta^m \to N_*(\Delta^m)^{\otimes n}$ for fundamental classes of simplices $\Delta^m$.
 The two maps agree in degree 0.
 We need the functorial version of our key uniqueness result, Proposition 8.2 of Part I. We will restate and prove a simple case relevant for us here. \begin{prop} Suppose $B_*$ is free over $\FF[\Sigma_n]$.
-Consider an equivariant functorial chain map $\psi\colon B_* \otimes N_*(X) \to N_*(X)^{\otimes n}$ with the property that the images of basis generators $\psi(b \otimes \Delta^m)$ all belong to $Im(h_{\otimes^n}) = Ker(h_{\otimes^n})$.
+Consider an equivariant functorial chain map $\psi\colon B_* \otimes N_*(X) \to N_*(X)^{\otimes n}$ with the property that the images of basis generators $\psi(b \otimes \Delta^m)$ all belong to $Im(h_{\otimes^n}) = Ker(h_{\otimes^n}) \subset N_*( \Delta^m)$.
 Then $\psi$ is the standard procedure equivariant functorial chain map $\Phi$ that agrees with $\psi$ in degree 0. \end{prop} \begin{proof} The proof is an induction.
 The claim about the functorial maps follows from computations with the acyclic model $\Delta^m$.
 We assume $\psi$ and $\Phi$ agree up to some degree and consider basis elements in the next degree

 \end{proof} To complete the proof of Proposition \ref{17.5} we need to show that